cogmentary/cogmentary.github.io/_pages/about.md

 [A Categorical Archive of ChatGPT Failures](https://arxiv.org/abs/2302.03494)<br>

 **Optional**: <br>
-If you'd like to dig deeper, check out this [What Is ChatGPT Doing … and Why Does It Work?](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/)
+If you'd like to dig deeper, check out [What Is ChatGPT Doing … and Why Does It Work?](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/)
 </td>

 </tr>